 • Students in a service-learning leadership program will demonstrate increased leadership skills by completing a leadership skills inventory, as indicated by a score of at least 80 percent.

-A helpful and frequently used resource for writing learning outcomes is Bloom’s Taxonomy of Cognitive Skills.
+A helpful resource for writing learning outcomes is Bloom’s Taxonomy of Cognitive Skills.
 It associates verbs with a ranking of thinking skills, moving from less complex at the knowledge level to more complex at the evaluation level.
 Make sure to set the level of the outcome to match the level at which you teach the content.

 Assessment Techniques